andrewluetgers/omnistate/README.md

 });
 ```

-## TODO Cover more features
-Lots more to cover, for now look at the TodoMVC example to learn more.

-- React Router integration
-- history api
-- OmniState Tools run the example to try it out!
-- not limited to React Router or even React for that matter
-- more on normalizr and falcor integration
-- beware the "basic" example is currently borked

 ## But is it immutable?
 This work is largely inspired by practical experience developing with Immutable.js
 backed application state.
 One of the annoyances there was the api boilerplate and